Injured in a Car Accident?

 Common types of Car Accident Injuries

 While head injuries are excluded in the CDC’s report, many people experience severe headaches after a crash.
 Neck injuries can cause headaches, but long-lasting headaches could be a sign of brain injury.
-Always make sure to have a doctor check for signs of concussions and brain trauma.
+Always make sure to have a doctor check for signs of concussion and brain trauma.

 Injuries Like Whiplash Can Appear Days Later